 The authors should include more information about their epistemological approaches.
 For example, at what level was the themes identified (surface-level with focus on what was said or at a more interpretative level whereby the authors looked beyond what participants said (see Braun & Clarke, 2006).
 Do the authors take a realist or constructionist lens?
 These approaches should inform how the authors analyze and introduce the data.
 This issue is important because qualitative research in criminology represents the idea that people's narratives of their deviant behaviors, serve numerous functions and not only a factual description of their past.
 For example, research indicates that the ability to claim victim status is shaped by gender and this process of victim claiming may serve to resist stigmatization but also may hinder one’s agency.
 Researchers must be clear about their epistemological and ontological assumptions before embarking on the analysis.
 These are not addressed.

-Authors answer: By using mixed method and different tools of gathering information (writing the life story, in-dept interview and quaternary with open-ended questions) we included both inductive methods to identify new themes and deductive analysis to be as much closer as possible to understanding the participants perceptions, understandings and interpretations.
-The claim that " research indicates that the ability to claim victim status is shaped by gender and this process…" is incorrect.
-The conclusion of the research is that some female offenders (similar to men offenders) emphasize the abuse they experience as the main reason for braking the law, while some (without a history of abuse or in spite of the abused history) clamed full responsibility for their action.
-The research analysis tried to understand why or what was a distinction between this groups.
+By using mixed method and different tools for gathering information (writing the life story, in-depth interviews and quaternary with open-ended questions) we included both inductive methods to identify new themes and deductive analysis to understand as closely as possible the participants’ perceptions, understandings and interpretations.
+The claim that “research indicates that the ability to claim victim status is shaped by gender and this process…” is incorrect.
+The conclusion of the research is that some female offenders (similar to male offenders) emphasized the abuse they experienced as the main reason for having broken the law, while some (without a history of abuse or in spite of the abusive history) claimed full responsibility for their actions.
+The research analysis tried to understand what were the distinctions between these groups and why these two groups differed.

 Comment 7: